 AHEHOUEN INDIANS.
 The Ahehouen (Ahehoen, Ahekouen) Indians are known only from records of the La Salle expedition.
 In 1687 they lived somewhere north of Matagorda Bay, probably near the Colorado River.
 In 1754 Indians with a similar name, Aguajuani, lived an unspecified distance north or northwest of Nacogdoches.
 The Aguajuanis are not to be confused with the Yojuanes, whose name (Jujuane) also appears in the same document.
 No relationship between the Ahehouens and the Aguajuanis has yet been established, and the linguistic and cultural affiliations of both groups remain unknown.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "AHEHOUEN INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma11.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "AHEHOUEN INDIANS," accessed July 13, 2020, http://www.tshaonline.org/handbook/online/articles/bma11.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.